Fadekemi-dataAnalyst/Sales_Performance_Project/README.md

 -	Product Analysis: Products were analyzed to identify the best-performing and least-performing items based on quantity sold and revenue generated.
 -	Regional Analysis: Sales were grouped by region to determine which areas contributed the most to overall revenue.
 -	Customer Analysis: Customer purchase behavior was examined to identify frequent buyers and high-value customers.
--	Time Analysis: Order dates were analyzed by year to observe sales trends over time.
+-	Time Analysis: Order dates were analyzed by month to observe sales trends over time.
 -	Payment Method Analysis: Transactions were grouped by payment method to understand customer payment preferences.
 Pivot Tables and charts were used to summarize the data and highlight key patterns for better interpretation and visualization.